Medical Negligence Claims

 Can medical negligence claims be made on a No Win No Fee basis?

 Being the victim of medical negligence can be an extremely stressful and emotional time, and can cause massive disruption to your life.
 To have the added financial worry of paying legal fees to get the justice you deserve would be completely unfair.
-For this reason, we offer a 100% No Win No Fee service for all types of medical negligence claims.
+For this reason, solicitors offer a 100% No Win No Fee service for all types of medical negligence claims.

-Sometimes called a conditional fee arrangement, our no win no fee service means you will not have to pay any upfront costs to start your claim.
+Sometimes called a conditional fee arrangement, the no win no fee service means you will not have to pay any upfront costs to start your claim.
 It also guarantees that you will never be faced with any unexpected costs, and you will never be left out of pocket.

 How long will it take to process my claim?